Separating from Active Duty

 Active Duty Service Members

-Your eligibility depends on you military status before you separate.
+What you can get depends on your military status before you separate.

-If you separate immediately following a period of active duty service, you may qualify for one or both of the following programs:
+If you separate right after active duty service, you may qualify for: